 To achieve this, Dr. Flugstad and Dr. Rivet have become fluent in the most advanced and workable procedures and wound care network practices.
 Skin therapy medicine is experiencing a rapid evolution of best-practice discoveries.
 Consulting with Denton Plastic Surgery is your assurance that you will get the very best care.

-Denton Plastic Surgery is one of the most qualified centers for lesion removal and scar revision in Texas.
+Denton Plastic Surgery is one of the most qualified centers for lesion removal and scar revision.
 Although our center is equipped to take on issues of any magnitude, no case is too small.
-Dr. Flugstad and Dr. Rivet are well established as talented surgeons in scar revision, consistently achieving natural-looking results for scars of any size.
+Dr. Flugstad and Dr. Rivet are well-established as talented surgeons in scar revision, consistently achieving natural-looking results for scars of any size.

 Should You Consider A Scar Revision?

 Everyone heals differently and the quality of the skin is unique to them.
 Beautiful skin can be firm and have an underlying thickness or it may be thin and soft.

 Each type of skin responds in a unique way in developing scars from trauma or surgery and each patient has his or her own underlying health concerns which can affect healing.

 If you are thinking of a scar revision, the scar is likely in a visible area that bothers you.
 Your first step is to schedule an appointment with Dr. Flugstad and Dr. Rivet to discuss your concerns.

 How Long Does It Take for a Scar To Become Less Visible?

 After an injury or surgery, and assuming proper healing practices have been administered, your body gets to work healing the area.
 Natural healing normally optimizes outcomes for your health but often does not lead to a superior cosmetic result.
 Your body sees nothing wrong with a scar.
 It has gone to work to create a double-strong patch in an area that has suffered trauma.